thorrak/fermentrack-tools/README.md

 ## Legacy Apache (Raspberry Pints, brewpi-www, & Others) App Support

+##### Note - this is untested under recent versions of Raspbian.
+If you do this, please report back with your results!

 Unlike RaspberryPints, brewpi-www, and certain other applications, Fermentrack is designed to run using nginx instead of Apache.
 To support installing these applications alongside Fermentrack a sample nginx configuration file is included which replicates the environment expected by Apache.

 Although this method can be used to run both Fermentrack and legacy BrewPi-www on the same Raspberry Pi, this is not recommended as it can result in unexpected behavior on controllers used by both applications.